DIVERSITY, EQUITY, & INCLUSION IN THE VC INDUSTRY

 down arrow

-The VC Human Capital Survey, powered by NVCA, Venture Forward, and Deloitte was designed to capture important data on the workforce at venture capital (VC) firms, and develop an understanding of demographics within the VC industry.
-The survey is intended to be an educational resource for venture capital firms to help understand how they may expand the diversity of their teams and portfolio.
-We collected data from over 375 US firms representing nearly 5,000 employees in the 2020 study.
+The VC Human Capital Survey, powered by Deloitte, Venture Forward, and the National Venture Capital Association (NVCA), is designed to capture important data on the workforce and DEI practices at VC firms and develop an understanding of demographics within the VC industry.
+The survey is intended to be an educational resource for VC firms to help understand how they may expand DEI within their teams and portfolio companies.
+We collected data from 315 US firms representing more than 5,700 employees in the 2022 study.

-• Whether gender, ethnic, or age groups have reported differing experiences
+• Whether gender, ethnic, or age groups have reported different experiences

 • What firms may be doing to enhance diversity, equity, and inclusion

-This dashboard also offers a comparison of the latest data (collected in 2020) to the previous surveys conducted in 2018 and 2016 to show a longitudinal analysis of the industry's progress.
+This dashboard also offers a comparison of the latest data to the previous surveys conducted in 2020, 2018, and 2016 to show a longitudinal analysis of the industry’s progress.

 More information about how to interpret this data:

-As you apply filters, the number in the sample you are looking at will include only those filters selected.
-For example, if you select “West” for region and “Asian” for race/ethnicity, you will only see data for those employees located in the West who are Asian.
-The 4% Female Investment Partner or Equivalent means that of Investment Partners or Equivalent located in the West, who are also Asian, 4% are female.
-For additional questions or media inquiries, contact nvcahumancapitalsurvey@deloitte.com
+As you apply filters, the number in the sample you are looking at will update to include only those applicable based on the filters selected.
+For example, in “Looking at women in leadership,” if you select “West” for region and “Asian/Pacific Islander” for race/ethnicity, you will only see data for those employees located in the West who are Asian/Pacific Islander.
+The 13% Female Investment Partner or Equivalent means that of Investment Partners or Equivalent located in the West, who are also Asian/Pacific Islander, 13% are female.
+For additional questions or media inquiries, contact nvcahumancapitalsurvey@deloitte.com.

 Respondent demographics

-Over 375 firms participated in the 2020 study, providing information regarding nearly 5,000 employees.
-Summarized below is information regarding the firms that participated in the latest survey and comparisons to the 2016 and 2018 surveys.
+In the 2022 study, 315 firms participated by providing anonymized information regarding more than 5,700 employees.
+Summarized below is information regarding the firms that participated in the latest survey and comparisons to the 2016, 2018, and 2020 surveys.

 Firm region